 2:10 Teachers experiences of working in SEND settings and contexts.

-Literature regarding the experiences of teachers working in SEND settings and contexts appears to be lacking, with Brownell, Smith, McNellis, and Miller (1997:144) arguing that there is a ‘limited research base’ appertaining to this concept, and Wilson, Powney, Hall and Davidson (2006:249) reiterating this view, and stating that research into the experiences of teachers’ in SEND settings is ‘sparse’ in relation to the concept of a ‘teaching career’.
+Literature regarding the experiences of teachers working in SEND settings and contexts appears to be lacking, with Brownell, Smith, McNellis, and Miller (1997:144) arguing that there is a ‘limited research base’ appertaining to this concept, and Wilson, Powney, Hall and Davidson (2006:249) reiterating this view, and stating that research into the experiences of teachers in SEND settings is ‘sparse’ in relation to the concept of a ‘teaching career’.

-After reviewing the relevant literature pertaining to this area it appears that the majority focuses upon the retention and attrition of teachers (Clandinin, Long, Schaefer, Downey, Steeves and Pinnegar 2015; Harfitt 2015; Arduin 2015; Norwich and Nash 2007), which is discussed in the next section, or on the experiences of teachers who teach pupils identified as having SEND, but in a mainstream setting (Hornby 2015; Hodkinson 2011; Runswick-Cole 2008; Avramidis and Norwich 2002).
+After reviewing the relevant literature pertaining to this area, it appears that the majority focuses upon the retention and attrition of teachers (Clandinin, Long, Schaefer, Downey, Steeves and Pinnegar 2015; Harfitt 2015; Arduin 2015; Norwich and Nash 2007), which is discussed in the next section, or on the experiences of teachers who teach pupils identified as having SEND, but in a mainstream setting (Hornby 2015; Hodkinson 2011; Runswick-Cole 2008; Avramidis and Norwich 2002).

-However, of the research that has been carried out, most exhibits a positive view of teaching in a special school, albeit with some challenges that have to be overcome.
-For those teachers who transfer from mainstream to special there can be problems associated with differentiation, pedagogy, and progress.
+However, of the research that has been carried out, most exhibits a positive view of teaching in a special school, although for those teachers who transfer from mainstream to special there can be problems associated with differentiation, pedagogy, and progress.
 Peter (2013:123) identifies the problems of adapting to individualistic teaching as opposed to whole class, and argues that teachers need to become aware of the flexibility required to respond to the ‘unpredictable contingencies and idiosyncratic responses’ that pupils identified as having SEND can pose, a view supported by Lewis and Norwich (2005:3) who believe that pedagogy needs to be ‘general and flexible enough to enable wide variations’.

 The widely accepted model of differentiation found in mainstream provision of planning for ‘top, middle and bottom’ achievers, when teachers ‘attempt to differentiate their teaching according to their perceptions of broad pupil ability’ (Norwich and Lewis 2001:314), has to be replaced by ‘stepwise progress’ according to Feeney, Gager, and Hallett (2010:160), who believe it is the children and their development which drive the curriculum in special schools, and that progress is not about ‘ticking boxes’.
 They also believe that it is only in specialist provision that teachers ‘truly know’ their pupils, and teachers who begin a career in special education very quickly adopt the view that ‘children are seen as children’ and the pupils disabilities become ‘information rather than the prime characteristic’ (ibid161).